stravalib/stravalib/docs/get-started/overview.rst

         my_access_token, rate_limiter=DefaultRateLimiter(priority='medium')
     )

-The ``medium`` priority ensures that requests are throttled to comply with the 15-minute limit, while the ``low`` priority complies with the daily limit.
+The ``low`` priority complies with the daily limit.
+The ``medium`` priority ensures that requests are throttled to comply with the
+15-minute limit.